ssheng/BentoML/docs/source/frameworks/tensorflow.rst

 .. note::

-    - Keras is not optimized for inference in production.
-There are reports about memory leaks during serving. :code:`bentoml.keras` has same concerns since it rely on the the Keras APIs.
+    - Keras is not optimized for production inferencing.
+There are `known reports <https://github.com/tensorflow/tensorflow/issues?q=is%3Aissue+sort%3Aupdated-desc+keras+memory+leak>`_ of memory leaks during serving at the time of BentoML 1.0 release.
+The same issue applies to ``bentoml.keras`` as it heavily relies on the Keras APIs.
     - Inference with :code:`bentoml.tensorflow` is about twice faster than :code:`bentoml.keras`.
     - :code:`bentoml.keras` performs input casting similar to the original Keras model for better debugging experiences.